- Overview of the Trumpington Ansteys

 - Caroline Anstey (b 1830 Bath, unmarried in 1857);

-John Thomas Anstey was an “esquire” who worked for the English Civil Service in Madras, India in the 1820s.
+John Thomas Anstey was an “esquire” who worked for the English Civil Service in Madras, India in the 1820s (he was described as “J. T. Anstey Esq Civil Service Madras” in 1821).
 By the 1841 Census the family had returned to England and were living at Notton House in Lacock.
-By the 1851 Census the family were living in Bath, Somerset; John Thomas Anstey was a “late Madras Civil Service – Fund holder“.
+By 1847 they were living at Lansdown Crescent, Bath.
+By the 1851 Census the family were still living in Bath, Somerset; John Thomas Anstey was a “late Madras Civil Service – Fund holder“.

 In 1857, according to a codicil of the will of Francis Filmer (uncle of Charlotte Filmer), there were five surviving children of this marriage, being “[Francis Filmer’s] great-nephews Rev. JOHN FILMER ANSTEY and EDMUND FRANCIS ANSTEY, £2,000, and to their sisters, CHARLOTTE BENNETT, ELLEN MARCON and CAROLINE ANSTEY £1,000 each“.
 Francis Filmer also bequeathed to John Thomas Anstey and his wife Charlotte rather a large sum of cash, plus he wrote that “I give and devise my Mansion House at Woodbury aforesaid, coachhouses, stables, outbuildings, offices, gardens and all other my messuages lands and premises in Woodbury aforesaid (except those hereinafter specifically devised) unto and to the use of JOHN THOMAS ANSTEY now residing at Bath Esquire his heirs and assigns for ever.
 I also give and bequeath to the said JOHN THOMAS ANSTEY and CHARLOTTE his wife, all and singular the household goods and furniture, implements of household, fixtures, books, linen, china, plate, pictures, prints, goods and other effects of what nature and kind so ever now being or which shall be in or upon the said Mansion House, and other the messuages, buildings, lands and premises hereinbefore devised to him as aforesaid.“